Andra Day And Trevante Rhodes Star In Lee Daniels’ Upcoming ‘The United States VS. Billie Holliday’

 Andra Day will bring Billie Holiday’s powerful story to the screen in the new Lee Daniels film ‘The United States vs. Billie Holiday’ due out February 12, 2021

-Vanity Fair shared a number of first look photos from the upcoming Paramount Pictures production today, along with a few details about the film, which was written by playwright and screenwriter Suzan-Lori Parks.
+Vanity Fair shared a number of first-look photos from the upcoming Paramount Pictures production today, along with a few details about the film, which was written by playwright and screenwriter Suzan-Lori Parks.
 The movie will largely focus on the Federal Bureau of Narcotics’ mission to lock Holiday up on drug charges as revenge for her taking a political stance with songs like “Strange Fruit” and her attempts to integrate audiences.
 This is Day’s first feature role, while ‘Moonlight’ and ‘Birdbox’ heartthrob Trevante Rhodes will play Jimmy Fletcher, the undercover agent who ultimately fell in love with Holiday – in spite of his job.

 Daniels’ film will also explore Holiday’s drug addiction and romances with women, in addition to her love for the finer things in life like luxury jewels and furs.